nektro/zigmod/docs/tutorial.md

 Then fork the repository on `github.com` or wherever it is hosted and add a local remote so that you have something to push to. `git remote add fork https://github.com/you/zig-hello`.

-Then push your local changes with `git push origin master` and create your pull request.
+Then push your local changes with `git push fork master` and create your pull request.

 ---
 ## Using Zigmod in Github Actions